 b.
-Intermediate Approach- The segment between the intermediate fix or point and the final approach fix.
+Intermediate Approach-The segment between the intermediate fix or point and the final approach fix c.
+Final Approach - The segment between the final approach fix or point and the runway, airport, or missed approach point.

 (See ICAO term INTERMEDIATE APPROACH SEGMENT.)